Teaching Fellows Program

 Knowles Teaching Fellowships are intended to support beginning high school science and mathematics teachers in the United States.
-The 2018 Fellowships will be awarded to individuals who:
+2023 Fellowships will be awarded to individuals who:

 - have the capacity and determination to commit to teaching as their primary career;

-- have earned a degree in a major related to the mathematics or science discipline they intend to teach between 2008 and September 1, 2018; and
+- have earned a degree in a major related to the mathematics or science discipline they intend to teach between 2013 and September 1, 2023;

-- have earned or will earn a valid state teaching credential/certificate/license that enables them to teach mathematics or science in grades 9–12 in the United States no earlier than January 1, 2013 and no later than September 1, 2018.
+- have earned or will earn a valid state teaching credential/certificate/license that enables them to teach mathematics or science in grades 9–12 in the United States no earlier than January 1, 2018 and no later than September 1, 2023; and

 If you have questions about eligibility, please contact us at firstname.lastname@example.org.

 You do not have to remain in the same location for all five years of the Fellowship.
-Many of our Fellows have changed locations between completing a teacher education program and beginning their teaching jobs, or even from one year of teaching to the next.
+Many of our Teaching Fellows have changed schools while in the program.
 However, you must teach in a U.S. high school to retain the Fellowship.

 Fellows can teach at any U.S. high school, as long as science or mathematics is at least half of their teaching assignment.
 American schools abroad, high schools in U.S. territories and Department of Defense schools abroad are not considered U.S. high schools for the purpose of the Knowles Teaching Fellowship.